 How we can help

 For full details on our testing methodology, see our penetration testing and security assessments service pages.
-If your institution needs a VAPT provider who understands banking systems, mobile money, and East African regulatory context, contact us to scope your next engagement.
+If your institution needs a VAPT provider who understands banking systems, mobile money, and African regulatory context, contact us to scope your next engagement.